 Hillbilly Ranch

 In 1939, Frank Segalini came to the United States from a small village in northern Italy in search of the American Dream.
 Settling in Boston, he opened an Italian restaurant in the years that followed near Stuart and Carver streets in Park Square.
-By the late fifties, the restaurant had run its course and Segalini was looking for another business to invest in and potentially re-purpose the site where his restaurant was located.
-A friend convinced him to turn the place into a music venue, but not just any venue, this would be an outlet for Country and Western and Bluegrass music.
-At the time, the only club of its kind in the city and perhaps the predecessor to New York’s CBGB’s (initially envisioned as a Country and Bluegrass club where Punk music wound up taking center stage.)
-For Segalini’s new place the name resulted naturally- he had to name this new venue the “Hillbilly Ranch.”
+By the late ‘50s, the restaurant had run its course and Segalini was looking for another business to invest in and potentially re-purpose the site where his restaurant was located.

 The Hillbilly Ranch closed its doors in 1980, removing an irreplaceable piece of Boston folklore and musical history.
-Frank Segalini passed away in 1992 at age 84 shortly after suffering a stroke-a true visionary with a passion for the music and a willingness to take a chance on it.
+Frank Segalini passed away in 1992 from a stroke at age 84 shortly after closing the venue, remembers as a true visionary with a passion for music and a willingness to take a chance on it.

-Like so many other neighborhoods in the city, Park Square has radically changed.
-State buildings, parking garages, and high-end dining establishments, have replaced tiny restaurants, bars, and the old bus terminal.
-Walking through the Square these days it is nearly impossible to envision and place the Ranch where it stood on Eliot Street…A heaping slice of the country framed within the urban backdrop of the city.
+Like so many other neighborhoods in Boston, Park Square changed radically in later years.
+State buildings, parking garages and high-end eateries replaced tiny restaurant, bars and the old bus terminal.
+Walking through the Square now, it’s nearly impossible to envision the Ranch anywhere near Eliot Street, where it was once a heaping slice of country framed within a bustling urban backdrop.

 (by Mark Turner)